 - A. Past Service Liability: This is the amount that the institute should have in savings today in order to care for the retirement needs of the members currently age 70 and above, as well as the amount that should already be in savings for the members below age 70 in anticipation of their retirement needs.
-This figure is based on the institute's cost of care minus Social Security. - B. Future Normal Cost: This is the annual amount to be set aside for those below age 70 to anticipate coverage of their retirement costs when they reach age 70.
-This amount varies annually based on the age, number of members below age 70 and the cost of care. - C. Annual Benefits: This is the amount that the institute will need to withdraw from savings to cover the current year's retirement costs.
+The figure is based on the institute's cost of care minus Social Security.
+Members ages are grouped in five year increments and weighted using assumptions from the Mercer Actuarial Table and the reported cost of care.
+The amounts are added together to equal the PSL amount. - B. Future Normal Cost: This is the annual amount to be set aside for those below age 70 to anticipate coverage of their retirement costs when they reach age 70.
+This amount varies annually based on the age, number of members below age 70 and the cost of care.
+Members ages are grouped in five year increments and weighted using assumptions from the Mercer Actuarial Table and the reported cost of care.
+The amounts are added together to equal the Future Normal Cost. - C. Annual Benefits: This is the amount that the institute will need to withdraw from savings to cover the current year's retirement costs.
 The amount is based on the reported cost of care and the number of members age 70 and above.